-Those with a hemoglobin level < 6.8 g/dl is usually the threshold for transfusions.
-Packed red blood cells (PRBC) may also be used to raise hematocrit levels.
+A hemoglobin level <6.8 g/dl is usually the threshold for transfusions.
+Packed red blood cells may also be used to raise hematocrit levels.

-Patients with acute blood loss should be monitored until stable; this includes monitoring O2 saturation levels, placing them on telemonitors and IV lines.
-Vasopressors are not given and are contraindicated.
-Pregnant patients with any acute blood loss must be given RhoGAM in cases of RH negative mothers due to the risk of the fetus’s interaction with the mother’s blood.
+Patients with acute blood loss should be monitored until stable; this includes monitoring their oxygen saturation levels, placing them on telemonitors, and inserting intravenous lines.
+Vasopressors are contraindicated.
+Pregnant patients who are RH-negative and have acute blood loss must be given RhoGAM due to the risk of the fetus’s interaction with the mother’s blood.